 Instructions

-- Fry.
-Heat a large frying pan over medium heat.
+- Heat a large frying pan over medium heat.
 Once hot, add 2 tablespoons olive oil and let it heat as well.
 Add the tofu and fry for 3-4 minutes on each side until golden.
 Remove from the pan.

-- Assemble.
-Add the fried tofu and eggplant back to the skillet and pour the sauce.
+- Add the fried tofu and eggplant back to the skillet and pour the sauce.
 Stir until everything is well coated.
 Cook for 1-2 minutes or until the sauce thickens, then remove from the heat.
 Add the green parts of the onions and serve!

 Notes